EU readies for 'complete Russian gas cut-off', von der Leyen says

 "We need to prepare for the crisis and not wait for the crisis," he added.

-Prague announced shortly after that there will be a summit on 26 July to discuss winter preparedness.
+Prague announced shortly after that there will be an extraordinary energy council on 26 July to discuss winter preparedness.

 'Safe' gas threshold?